syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 | ColorPicker | Renders color picker as ribbon item.|

 ### Button
-To render a Button item, you should set the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItemType.html) property to `Button`.
+You can render a Button item by setting the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `Button`.
 You can further customize the button item through [RibbonButtonSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonButtonSettings.html) by using the `e-ribbon-buttonsettings` tag helper, which provides options such as `iconCss`, `content`, `isToggle` and more.

 #### Toggle Button
 You can make use of [isToggle](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonButtonSettings.html#Syncfusion_EJ2_Ribbon_RibbonButtonSettings_IsToggle) property to define whether the button is toggle button or not.
-By default value is false.
+By default value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}